YarenHasan/ICT-Strypes---Python-Academy/The Complete Python Bootcamp From Zero to Hero in Python/Projects/Milestone Project 2/README.md

  * Face cards (Jack, Queen, King) are worth 10.
  * Ace is worth 11, but adjusts to 1 if you bust.

-🧱 Code Structure
+🧱 Code Structure:

 The game logic is built using OOP concepts with the following classes:

-Card: Represents a single card with a suit and rank.
+ * Card: Represents a single card with a suit and rank.

-Deck: Represents a collection of 52 Card objects.
+ * Deck: Represents a collection of 52 Card objects.
 Includes shuffle() and deal().

-Hand: Tracks the cards in a player's or dealer's hand, their value, and adjusts for Aces.
+ * Hand: Tracks the cards in a player's or dealer's hand, their value, and adjusts for Aces.

-Chips: Manages betting and chip totals.
+ * Chips: Manages betting and chip totals.

 🧩 Core Functions
 Function	Description